GluuFederation/docs-gg-prod/docs/source/admin-gui.md

 ### Configure Role for User

-You need to add `User permission` in user.
+Open `Users` section in your Gluu CE and use `User permission` attribute to add role in user.
 Click on `User permission`, it will create one text box.
 Add `admin` role and save user.

 ![role](img/16_user_role_permission_add.png)